 So whether you’re looking to change careers, move up in the industry, or just test out the nonprofit waters, these key facets are guaranteed to help you find your ideal nonprofit job as well as settle in to stay.

 1. Nonprofit Job Board: The Organization’s Cause

 At first, this idea may seem like a no-brainer seeing as most people get involved in nonprofit work to begin with because they’re passionate about a particular cause or community.

-That being said, many nonprofit professionals are still searching for their ideal cause to support or, better yet, have gotten too comfortable in their existing roles to try anything else.
+That being said, many nonprofit professionals are still searching for their ideal cause or role in a location that’s the best fit or, better yet, have gotten too comfortable in their existing roles to try anything new.
 Make sure you’re taking advantage of all the nonprofits opportunities out there by bearing these two points in mind while looking on a nonprofit job board.

 Volunteer or Intern at a Local Nonprofit